MinecraftSources/Minestack-v1.0-Old/Install/File Servers/README.md

 java -XX:MaxPermSize=128M -Xmx$1m -jar spigot.jar
 ```

-use the server.properties shown bellow.
+Use the server.properties shown bellow.
 Do NOT change the level-name or max players settings

 ```
 #Minecraft server properties